JoelP-11/README_file_generator/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at undefined.
-You can find more of my work at [undefined](https://github.com/undefined/).
+  If you have any questions about the repo, open an issue or contact me directly at jp421513@gmail.com.
+You can find more of my work at [JoelP-11](https://github.com/JoelP-11/).